Juubes/sandwich-factory/README.md

 Registers and logs users in.
 The API gateway handles session persistence.

-## Sandwich factory service

-Makes sandwiches.
-The service might use the /sandwich API to get information about the sandwich types.
-This service is not scalable so there's a queue infront of it, implemented with **RabbitMQ**.

 ## Database

 Stores client data, orders, sandwiches and all other data from the services.
 Every service has access to only to its own data.
 The database is implemented with MongoDB.